wrgr/cppbook/assignments.md

 ### Core Assignment 63 - Questbridge Application Revision 2B

+Please revise your essay, based on the detailed feedback you received from the essay/resume review process (required), as well as additional feedback from your mentor (optional).
+You must use the template to receive credit.

 #### [](#ca064)

 ### Core Assignment 64 - Summer Programs and Opportunities